citusdata/citus_docs/develop/reference_dml.rst

   COMMIT;

-This feature is supported for hash distributed and reference tables only, and only those that have a :ref:`replication_factor <replication_factor>` of 1.
+This feature is supported for hash distributed and reference tables only.

 Maximizing Write Performance
 ----------------------------